Critical embeddings: Questions

-Independently of those two questions, the following are two important questions. \begin{question} Is a lifting criterion which provides us with an easy-to-use control over the closure of the target models? \end{question} \begin{question} Can we control new embeddings which may be generated? \end{question} If there is a reasonably usable criterion which allows us to control the closure of the lifted embeddings, one can conceivably concoct, starting from a single supercompact cardinal, a class-sized product or iteration in which enough supercompact embeddings lift and retain their closure.
-This will provide an answer to Question~3.11 in \cite{KaragilaHayut:Critical}, asking for a model where a supercompact exists and the Axiom of Choice fails in a nontrivial way (that is, not a Levy--Solovay phenomenon). {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}
+Independently of the two questions above, the following are two important questions. \begin{question} Is there a lifting criterion which provides us with an easy-to-use control over the closure of the target models? \end{question} \begin{question} When taking a symmetric extension over a model with a measurable cardinal, are there new embeddings which are not generated by ground model embeddings?
+Can we find a condition which allows us to control these? \end{question} If there is a reasonably usable criterion which allows us to control the closure of the lifted embeddings, one can conceivably concoct, starting from a single supercompact cardinal, a class-sized product or iteration in which enough supercompact embeddings lift and retain their closure.
+This will provide an answer to Question~3.11 in \cite{KaragilaHayut:Critical}, asking for a model where a supercompact cardinal exists and the Axiom of Choice fails in a non-trivial way (that is, not a Levy--Solovay phenomenon).